Cockatiel Harness: Best Flight Harness For Cockatiels Reviewed

 Why we love it

 Don’t spend another minute worrying about where your pet bird is flying—or more likely, soaring away with The AVIATOR Pet Bird Harness and Leash.
+It is meant to emphasize the importance of a positive and gentle approach to harness training, ensuring that what is intended to be a fun experience does not turn negative.
 This escape-proof leash was designed to keep even the most daring of birds securely on the ground.
 The strong steel slide is powder-coated black, making it less attractive as a toy so that even adventurous parrots can’t break free.
 From smol parakeets and cockatoos, to the larger amazons and macaws– you can rest assured that your furry friend will be safe and sound with The AVIATOR Harness.
 Go ahead, let them stretch their wings—you can take them on all kinds of fun adventures while they stay safe in style.
 With the Aviator, your bird can safely leave its cage and get the exercise it needs to stay active and engaged.
+However, remember that even a brief moment of inattention can lead to accidents, so constant vigilance is necessary during these outdoor adventures.

 What you should know

 The Aviator bird harness is the easiest to install, designed with a one-piece body that requires no buckles or clips to put on (this size also fits SMALL conures).
+It is important to allow your bird to get used to the harness over a series of weeks to ensure a positive association.
 Aviator Bird Harnesses come in many sizes and color options.
 The self-adjusting elastic leash automates the adjustment it needs as your bird climbs and flies and eliminates sudden impact when it reaches the end of its flight.
 The knitted strap material ensures a comfortable fit with fewer pressure contact points on your bird, while the lack of stitching prevents any playful snagging as well.
 This special design makes free flight training simpler than ever before!
 You can even take many species outside like turkeys, peafowl, swans, herons, ducks, geese, pheasants and other exotic fowl with an optional custom harness.
 Need more?
 Our optional accessories; including Aviator Flight Line, Yard Perch, Leash Extensions &Aviator T-Shirts are all available to make life easier.
 Get out there with a reliable bird companion – trust in Aviator!
+Remember, even a brief moment of inattention can lead to accidents, so constant vigilance is essential when using the harness.

 Bird Harness for Cockatiel

-VANFAVORI Adjustable Bird Harness with 80 Inch Leash, Outdoor Flying Training Rope Kit for Bird Parrots S Size Weight 75-110 Grams, various colors, red, yellow, green, blue, black
+VANFAVORI Adjustable Bird Harness with 80 Inch Leash, Outdoor Flying Training Rope Kit for Bird Parrots S Size Weight 75-110 Grams, various colors, red, yellow, green, blue, black, Suitable for small birds such as Green Cheek, Lorikeet, Ringneck, Dove, Quaker etc

 Check Price on Amazon